Assessing ADC Combinations for Treatment in Breast Cancer

 Transcript:

 We are realizing that ADCs are, of course, extremely active, but combinations with the right drugs can make them even more active and effective.
-The first 2 phase 3 trials with ADC combinations that show the major benefit are the DESTINY-Brest09 trial that looked at first-line T-DXd and pertuzumab with an extremely long PFS of 40 months, which is practice-changing.
-The ASCENT-04 trial with first-line sacituzumab govitecan and pembrolizumab for the first-line treatment of metastatic triple-negative breast cancer with PD-L1 positivity also reached a very long PFS of 11 months plus for the type of disease.
+The first 2 phase 3 trials with ADC combinations that show the major benefit are the DESTINY-Breast09 trial, which looked at first-line T-DXd and pertuzumab, with an extremely long PFS of 40 months, which is practice changing, [and] the ASCENT-04 trial, with first-line sacituzumab govitecan and pembrolizumab for the first-line treatment of metastatic triple-negative breast cancer with PD-L1 positivity, [which] also reached a very long PFS of 11 months plus for the type of disease.

 In truth, we’re realizing that adding another agent with a different toxicity profile can be beneficial.
 Still, combinations always can increase toxicity.
 It’s important to be mindful, to be rational, and to find the right combinations.
 In the future, we’re going to start to try combining ADCs.
-They already did it for urothelial cancer combining enfortumab vedotin-ejfv [Padcev] and sacituzumab govitecan with very high efficacy, but also with toxicity.
-We’ll need to modulate the dose of ADCs to maximize their benefit and, in the future, probably combine them just like we combine anthracyclines with cyclophosphamide, carboplatin with paclitaxel, et cetera.
-It’s a brave new world ahead, and we’re just at the beginning of it.
+They already did it for urothelial cancer, combining enfortumab vedotin-ejfv [Padcev] and sacituzumab govitecan with very high efficacy but also with toxicity.
+We’ll need to modulate the dose of ADCs to maximize their benefit and, in the future, probably combine them just like we combine anthracyclines with cyclophosphamide, carboplatin with paclitaxel, etc. It’s a brave new world ahead, and we’re just at the beginning of it.

 Reference